 Look for a blanket with a range of controls such as variable heat settings and a timer.

-Adrian did note some downsides to the exxy blanket, questioning whether the BodyZone feature that means you can adjust the temperature for your upper and lower body is really worth paying more money for.
+Adrian did note some downsides to the exxy blanket, questioning whether the BodyZone feature that allows you to adjust the temperature for your upper and lower body is really worth paying more money for.

-Unless these features are really important to you, though, I wouldn’t spend extra money to get them
+Unless these features are really important to you, I wouldn’t spend extra money to get them

 “The cables are also quite big and can make the area around the bed look messy and make it more awkward when vacuuming.
 But this would apply to many electric blankets and not just this one.”